TKESuperDave/PayaServices/Merchant Application Gateway/Process.md

 The Application Gateway uses web services to present distributed methods for integration into client applications, and an interface can be developed with any programming language that can consume a web service.

-We use (XML)Extensible Markup Language, to send data packet requests and receive responses from the Authorization Gateway.
+We use Extensible Markup Language (XML), to send data packet requests and receive responses from the Authorization Gateway.
 Simple Object Access Protocol (SOAP) is used for XML message exchange over HTTPS, we also employ a custom SOAP header for authentication information.

 ### **Table of Contents**
 1. [Connection Method](Process.md#connection-method)